-Armstrong Redwoods is located in a canyon two miles north of the Russian River and the town of Guerneville.
+Armstrong Redwoods features a small but attractive old-growth redwood grove.
+The park is in a canyon just north of the Russian River and the town of Guerneville.

 The Russian River is a popular summer resort area.
 The ultra-liberal town of Guerneville is the biggest in the area and is ideally located between the dreary fog and frigid sea breezes of the coast and the baking heat of the inland valleys.
 Surrounded by hills covered with second-growth redwoods, the river has several beaches good for swimming.
 Canoes can be rented and are a common sight on the river, while River Road offers a flat and scenic bicycling route.